RakhithJK/jgm-pandoc-wiki/Pandoc-vs-Multimarkdown.md

 Pandoc supports subscripts:  `H~2~O`.

-### Raw TeX

-Pandoc allows raw TeX commands and environments in markdown.
-These are passed unchanged to LaTeX and ConTeXt writers, and ignored in other writers.

 ### Pictures with captions

 Pandoc treats an image in a paragraph by itself as a separate figure